 Also, vCloud users can log in using SAML authentication.
 The process is the same as for usual OnApp users.

 OnApp supports predefined and custom user roles imported from vCloud Director.
 The custom roles are associated with the user group in which the organization that includes the role resides.
 Custom vCD roles in OnApp have the following appearance: User Group Label-vCD Role Label.
-You can view the organization with which the role is associated at Control Panel > Roles > Label in the Assigned Organizations field.
+You can view the organization with which the role is associated at Control Panel > Cloud > Roles > Label in the Assigned Organizations field.

 If a custom user role exists in several organizations that are under different user groups in OnApp, for each of the user groups this role is created separately.
 In this case there will be several separate roles with the label of the user group they reside in and the name of the vCD custom role.